-This article, “Modern Tool Steels and Grinders,” is from the pages of American Woodturner and is brought to you by the America Association of Woodturners (AAW) in partnership with Woodworker’s Journal.
+This article, “Modern Tool Steels and Grinders,” is from the pages of American Woodturner and is brought to you by the American Association of Woodturners (AAW) in partnership with Woodworker’s Journal.

 There have been many changes in both the steels used in woodturning tools and in the grinding wheels we use to sharpen them.
 These changes have created confusion among woodturners.
 We wonder why we sometimes don’t get the results we expect from expensive new tools.
 Following is a summary of how tool steels have changed and what it means for woodturners.